Proxy Voting Guidelines

 Introduction

-1832 Asset Management L.P. ("1832"), in its capacity as manager, provides investment management and administrative services to, the Dynamic Funds, Scotia Funds, Tangerine Funds and institutional clients (each a "Portfolio", collectively the "Portfolios").
+1832 Asset Management L.P. ("1832"), in its capacity as manager, provides investment management and administrative services to, the Dynamic Funds, Scotia Funds, Tangerine Funds, Jarislowsky, Fraser Funds, and institutional clients (each a "Portfolio", collectively the "Portfolios").

-Subject to compliance with applicable securities legislation, 1832 acting on each Portfolio’s behalf, has the right to vote proxies relating to the issuers of each Portfolio’s securities.
+Subject to compliance with applicable securities legislation, 1832 acting on each Portfolio’s behalf, has the right to vote proxies relating to the issuers of each Portfolio’s securities, unless otherwise instructed by clients.
 In certain circumstances, 1832 may delegate this function to a portfolio advisor or sub-advisor as part of such advisor’s discretionary authority to manage the Portfolio’s assets.
 In all cases, proxies must be voted in a manner consistent with the best interests of the Portfolio and its security holders.

 1832 will generally not support proposals that in its view place arbitrary constraints on the company, its board or management, duplicate existing practices and/or hinder the creation of long-term shareholder value.